What Are the Best Medicare Plans for Cancer Patients?

 Does Medicare cover cancer treatment and chemotherapy?

-Yes, Medicare covers all types of conventional cancer treatment including chemotherapy and surgery.
+Yes, Medicare covers all types of standard cancer treatment including chemotherapy and surgery.
 It does not cover experimental procedures.

 Sources and methodology

-Plan costs are based on rates provided by the Centers for Medicare & Medicaid Services (CMS) and Medicare.gov.
+Plan costs are based on rates came from the Centers for Medicare & Medicaid Services (CMS) and Medicare.gov.

 The cost of cancer treatment is based on averages from the National Cancer Institute, and comparative out-of-pocket costs for employer insurance coverage are from research by the Johns Hopkins University School of Medicine.